MCYP-UniversidadReyJuanCarlos/17-18_jocafe/README.md

 ## How to run

-You can use the docker container image ready to use from DockerHub.
+You can use the ready-to-use docker container image from DockerHub.
 You must have docker installed on your system.
 Simply run the following command and automatically WebSecTester will start after a few moments:

     sudo docker run -p 8080:8080 jcascan/websectester